Five Things No One Tells You About Menopause

 “One of my top five menopause symptoms was feeling all the rage,” says Brunner, a Pilates instructor and end-of-life doula.
 As she began going through menopause, Brunner realized she could relate to women who were looking for a place to put the furious energy raging within them—a fire often stoked by feelings of invisibility.
 “I started to understand why so many women in their mid-50s take up running, get divorced or become champions for a cause.”

 Just like during puberty, hormonal changes are the main cause of severe mood swings during menopause.
-Finding ways to cope is crucial, and may involve anything from hormone replacement therapy (HRT) to counselling or other medication, particularly if you find yourself dipping into depression.
+Finding ways to cope is crucial, and may involve anything from menopause hormone therapy (MHT) to counselling or other medication, particularly if you find yourself dipping into depression.

 “I previously had managed my mild depression with exercise and self-care,” says Brunner.
 “But I increasingly felt less bright and shiny.
 After discussing it with my doctor, antidepressants have been so helpful.”
-The North American Menopause Society notes that some antidepressants may offer relief from hot flashes as well, and that they are most effective at easing depression symptoms when partnered with counselling or psychotherapy.
+The Menopause Society notes that some antidepressants may offer relief from hot flashes as well, and that they are most effective at easing depression symptoms when partnered with counselling or psychotherapy.
 If you’re feeling more down than normal, or like your mood swings are out of control, speak to your doctor.

 Getting stuck in self-reflection mode